 Can Ghost vpn edge be used on all devices?

 Most major platforms are supported, including Windows, macOS, iOS, Android, and Linux.
 Specific features may vary by platform, but core privacy protections are typically available across devices.
-Edgerouter x sfp vpn setup
+Free vpn edge extension 2026

 Do I need to keep Ghost vpn edge on all the time?